stringparser/gulp-repl/README.md

 function start(Gulp gulp)
 ```

+Takes a `gulp` instance as argument

-Starts a REPL listening on `stdin` and writing on `stdout` and _returns_ a `readline.Interface` instance.
+Adds the `gulp` instance tasks for the REPL and starts a REPL listening on `stdin` and writing on `stdout` and _returns_ a `readline.Interface` instance.
 Each of the commands typed to the REPL are looked up in each of the instances given on `add`.

 [See node's core module `readline` documentation about the `readline.Interface`](https://nodejs.org/api/readline.html).